Death of James Cook: Return to islands and landing at Kealakekua Bay, Hawaii

 On 25 January the high chief (aliʻi nui) of the island, Kalaniʻōpuʻu, met Cook near the shrine where they conducted a ceremonial exchange of names and the symbols of their authority.
 Both Cook and Kalaniʻōpuʻu were referred to as Lono, and Hawaiians prostrated themselves when they passed.
 (Note: The establishment of ceremonial friendships typically involved Cook and a chief exchanging genealogies, names, and symbols of their status (for example, uniforms and weapons), by which their ancestries and mana (life force) would be merged.)
 The anthropologists Gananath Obeyesekere and Marshall Sahlins have debated whether Hawaiians considered Cook to be the god Lono.
-Anne Salmond has argued that high chiefs were considered to be akua, descended from divine beings, and that both Cook and Kalaniʻōpuʻu were considered descendants of Lono.
+Anthropologist Anne Salmond has argued that high chiefs were considered to be akua, descended from divine beings, and that both Cook and Kalaniʻōpuʻu were considered descendants of Lono.
 (Note: The academic Nicholas Thomas, however, states that the Hawaiians considered Cook an incarnation of Lono, and Kalaniʻōpuʻu an incarnation of the war god Kū.)

 While Cook and many of his crew had some knowledge of Polynesian languages and cultures, they were unaware of the significance of these ceremonies and rituals.
-Nevertheless, Relations between the British and Hawaiians were initially good.
+Nevertheless, relations between the British and Hawaiians were initially good.
 The priests based in the settlement of Hikiau permitted the British to set up an observatory and camp near the shrine.
 Trade with the ships flourished, the Hawaiians particularly valuing iron goods.
 The British reported fewer thefts and tensions than had been the case in the other Pacific islands.

 Tensions increased, however, when the Makahiki season ended and the season of the war-god Kū began.
 A Hawaiian was flogged for theft and some of the British beat Hawaiians for trivial reasons.
 When the British needed firewood, the priests allowed them to buy the wooden fence surrounding the shrine.
 Some sailors also took carved images from the shrine and the priests asked for the return of the main image.
 Sources are divided on the extent to which the incident offended the Hawaiians.
 Soon after, the priests allowed the British to bury a recently deceased sailor on the grounds of the shrine.

 In early February Kalaniʻōpuʻu and the priests anxiously asked Cook when he was going to leave.
 After a final round of ceremonial exchanges of gifts, and celebrations involving boxing, wrestling and a fireworks display, Cook's expedition sailed out of Kealakekua Bay on 4 February.